-Now 26, the talented singer-songwriter was just 20 years old when he began complaining of a dry, persistent cough.
+Now in his late twenties, the talented singer-songwriter was just 20 years old when he began complaining of a dry, persistent cough.
 Though an initial chest X-ray suggested pneumonia, a subsequent CT scan indicated he had a tumour.
 Here, five compelling lessons Joseph learned about living through lung cancer.

 Lung Cancer has the stigma of being the smoker’s disease.
 In fact, as Neale learned the hard way, 15 percent of lung cancers have nothing at all to do with smoking.
 It turned out that he had a rare genetic mutation similar to his cousin, (Haydain Neale of Juno Award-winning band Jacksoul) that increased the susceptibility of the disease.

 2. Inhale positivity.
 Exhale fear.